ZimmermanGroup/SlaterGPU/README.md

 ### Example of getting dependencies on Zimmerman group cluster

-Source the script that automatically loads modules on the cluster:
+Source the script that automatically loads modules and adds dependencies to PATH:

 ```
-source go
+source env.set.local0
 ```

 For other users, this bash script may be a helpful example to see how to install / load necessary dependencies.